buddhist-uni/buddhist-uni.github.io/_content/articles/reopening-maitreya-files_legittimo-elsa.md

   - maitreya
 ---

-> The translation of the twin Maitreya texts appears to have been produced as part of the *Ekottarika-āgama*’s translation.
+> The translation of the twin Maitreya texts appears to have been produced as part of the *Ekottarika-āgama*’s translation.